Lemon2311/home-planner/README.md

 # home-planner
 Home planner app for room-mates in active development.

-  working on : -> Basic ui for logIn and adding Tasks
+  done : -> Basic ui for logIn and adding Tasks working on : -> backend/or backendless options